Atlanta Beltline

-The Atlanta Beltline is 22 mi long multi-use trail on a former railway corridor which encircles the core of Atlanta, Georgia.
+The Atlanta Beltline is a 22 mi long multi-use trail on a former railway corridor that encircles the core of Atlanta, Georgia.
 The Atlanta Beltline is designed to reconnect neighborhoods and communities historically divided and marginalized by infrastructure, improve transportation, add green space, promote redevelopment, create and preserve affordable housing, and showcase arts and culture.
+As of 2026, the Atlanta Beltline is recognized as the world's longest linear arboretum.
 The project is in varying stages of development, with several mainline and spur trails complete.
 Since the passage of the More MARTA sales tax in 2016, construction of the light rail streetcar system is overseen by MARTA in close partnership with Atlanta Beltline, Inc.

-The Beltline will be connected to MARTA's first bus rapid transit (BRT) line.
-The line is currently under construction and is scheduled to be completed in 2025 with revenue service beginning in late 2025.
-The 5 mi line will run from downtown Atlanta, through Summerhill, and end at the Beltline.
+The Beltline connects to MARTA's first bus rapid transit (BRT) line, which began service on April 18, 2026.
+The 5 mi line runs from downtown Atlanta, through Summerhill, and ends at the Beltline.
 The BRT line named the "MARTA Rapid Summerhill", will utilize new 60 ft articulated electric buses.

+In June 2026, the Beltline launched ATL Spoke, a 12-month pilot service of an autonomous shuttle.
+It will connect West End station, the Atlanta Beltline Southwest Trail and destinations throughout the Lee and White streets district.

-History and concept
+History

 As railroad rights-of-way

 The name "Beltline" and its development is connected to Atlanta's historical association with railroads.
 During post-Civil War reconstruction, Atlanta began to industrialize, unlike most of the South.
 Those new factory and other industrial jobs attracted workers to Atlanta, rapidly increasing the city's population.
 Since both travelers and industry regularly utilized railroads, the increased demand on the existing railroad infrastructure created the need for additional rail infrastructure.
 In response, a "belt" of railway was proposed to bypass the busy downtown railway system and alleviate rail congestion.

 After roughly 30 years of development, the "belt" of railway around Atlanta was realized.
 The railway belt was constructed from four separate railway segments, each owned and operated by different railway companies.
 In chronological order, the four original belt railway lines were: